 Go Croatia Sail Booking Terms and Conditions

 In these Booking Terms and Conditions, “you” and “your” refers to all passengers on the booking (including anyone who is subsequently added or substituted at a later date).
-“Us”, “our” and “we” refers to the Travel Agent, namely Go Adventures Limited.
+“Us”, “our” and “we” refers to the Tour Operator, namely Go Adventures Limited.

-These Terms and Conditions, together with the General Information found on our website www.go-sailcroatia.com, govern the relationship, responsibilities and liabilities as between all persons named on the booking and the Agent, and are binding whether you have read them or not.
-Therefore, please read them carefully as they form the basis of your contract with the Agent.
+These Terms and Conditions, together with the General Information found on our website www.go-sailcroatia.com, govern the relationship, responsibilities and liabilities as between all persons named on the booking and the Operator, and are binding whether you have read them or not.
+Therefore, please read them carefully as they form the basis of your contract with the Operator.

 Booking Your Trip and Acceptance

-1. The Agent accepts a booking only once a deposit or full payment has been collected and held either by the Agent directly or by an authorised travel agent on the Agent’s behalf.
-Bookings made via the authorised agents' own websites are considered as made with the Agent directly.
+1. The Operator accepts a booking only once a deposit or full payment has been collected and held either by the Operator directly or by an authorised travel agent on the Operator’s behalf.
+Bookings made via the authorised agents' own websites are considered as made with the Operator directly.

 2. To confirm a direct booking, you must complete the booking form found on our website.
 This must be done by the first named person on the booking (“lead passenger”).
 The lead passenger must be at least 18 when the booking is made.
 The lead passenger must be authorised to make the booking by all persons named on the booking.